MaximRouiller/msp002/Demos/README.md

 **Setup GET request**

 Let's get some data from the [COVID-19 API](https://covid19api.com/)!
 There are various endpoints to choose from, however, we'll be using **Summary** for our SMS message.
-We'll need to use the values for **TotalConfirmed** and **TotalDeaths** from the json response for the United States.
+We'll need to use the values for **TotalConfirmed** and **TotalDeaths** from the JSON response for the United States.

 Inside the `main` function, create the GET request.